sraaphorst/sudoku-stochastic/README.md

 1. To implement a genetic algorithm in C++;
 2. To compare the efficiency with brute-force backtracking, exact cover, and constraint programming;
-3. To gain more experience with `std::unique_ptr`, since I had seldom worked on it in the past; and
+3. To gain more experience with `std::unique_ptr`, since I had seldom worked with it in the past; and
 4. To experiment with OpenMP for parallelization.

 ## Formulation ##